Why convert PDF to EPUB?

 - Click Convert to EPUB

-- Download the .epub file — no watermark
+- Download the .epub file — no watermark, no server upload

-How to read the EPUB on a Kindle
+How to read the EPUB on your device

-- Kobo — copy the EPUB to the Kobo's storage via USB, or use the Kobo app on your phone to open the EPUB directly
+- Kobo — copy via USB, or open in the Kobo app directly

-- Apple Books (iPhone/iPad/Mac) — open the EPUB file on your device and choose "Open in Books".
-It syncs automatically across all your Apple devices via iCloud
+- Apple Books (iPhone/iPad/Mac) — open the EPUB file and tap "Open in Books".
+Syncs automatically via iCloud.

-- Google Play Books — upload the EPUB via the Play Books web interface at play.google.com/books, then access it on any Android device
+- Google Play Books — upload the EPUB via play.google.com/books

-- Any browser — EPUB files can be opened directly in Firefox (built-in) or via the Epub Reader extension for Chrome
+- Any browser — Firefox supports EPUB natively; Chrome supports it via the Epub Reader extension

 What converts well — and what doesn't

 - Books, essays, articles — ideal.
-Single-column text converts cleanly and reflows perfectly on any screen
+Single-column text converts and reflows perfectly.

-- PDFs with complex multi-column layouts — moderate.
-Multi-column academic papers may reflow in unexpected ways since EPUB ignores column positioning
+- Multi-column academic papers — moderate.
+Columns may reflow unexpectedly since EPUB ignores column positioning.

-- Image-heavy PDFs, brochures, and design work — not ideal.
-Images are preserved but the layout relationship between images and text is lost in reflowable format
+- Image-heavy PDFs and brochures — not ideal.
+Images are preserved but layout relationships between images and text are lost in reflowable format.

 Frequently asked questions